 - Cook beans (if you prefer cooking them from scratch).

 - Make hummus or another kind of protein spread.

 - Prep a few sturdy cooking vegetables that keep well.
 Cut broccoli and/or cauliflower into small florets, Stem and halve Brussels sprouts, pre-bake winter squashes.

-- Prep a variety of healthy, easy to grab fresh veggies and fruits that keep well when cut, like peppers, carrots, that can be used as snacks or tossed into salads.
+- Prep a variety of easy-to-grab fresh veggies and fruits that keep well when cut, like peppers, carrots, that can be used as snacks or tossed into salads.

 - Make homemade salad dressings and/or dips.

 Lasagna-Like Pasta Casserole can usually stretch to two meals

 #5 At least once a week, prepare a big one-pot or one-pan meal.
 This kind of meal can stretch to at least two nights.
 Such meals include hearty soups or stews, bean dishes, abundant pastas, or casseroles.
 Double recipes if you need to, if you have a larger family.
 Then, all you need little more than salad and fresh whole grain bread to accompany the meal.

 #6 Try weekly repertoires.
 Make slight variations on that each week, not letting things get boring.
 It’s like that old commercial, where Wednesday was always spaghetti day.
 These kinds of rituals can bring comfort and order to our occasionally chaotic lives.
 As an example, your week could look something like this: